Max von Laue: Career and research

-In 1912, Laue became Professor of Physics at the University of Zurich, and in 1914 was appointed Ordinarius Professor of Theoretical Physics at the University of Frankfurt.
+In 1912, Laue became Professor of Physics at the University of Zurich, and in 1914 was appointed Ordinarius Professor of Theoretical Physics at the University of Frankfurt am Main.
 From 1916, he was engaged in vacuum tube development at the University of Würzburg for use in military telephony and wireless communication.

-From 1919 to 1943, Laue was Ordinarius Professor of Physics at the University of Berlin.
-At the university in 1919, other notables were Walther Nernst, Fritz Haber, and James Franck.
+From 1919 to 1943, Laue was Ordinarius Professor of Physics at the University of Berlin, where in 1919 other notables were Walther Nernst, Fritz Haber, and James Franck.
 Laue, as one of the organizers of the weekly Berlin Physics Colloquium, typically sat in the front row with Nernst and Einstein, who would come over from the Kaiser Wilhelm Institute for Physics (KWIP) in Berlin-Dahlem, of which he was the director.
 Among his students at the university were Leó Szilárd and Fritz London.
 Laue published the second volume of his book on relativity in 1921.

 As a consultant to the Physikalisch-Technische Reichsanstalt (PTR), Laue met Walther Meissner, who was working there on superconductivity.
 Meissner had discovered that a weak magnetic field decays rapidly to zero in the interior of a superconductor, which is known as the Meissner effect.
 In 1932, he showed that the threshold of the applied magnetic field which destroys superconductivity varies with the shape of the body.
 He published a total of 12 papers and a book on superconductivity.
 One of the papers was co-authored with brothers Fritz and Heinz London.
 Meissner published a biography on him in 1960.

 The Kaiser Wilhelm Society was founded in 1911; its purpose was to promote the sciences by founding and maintaining research institutes.
 One such institute was the KWIP founded in 1914, with Einstein as its director.
 Laue was a trustee of the KWIP from 1917, and in 1922 he was appointed deputy director, whereupon he took over the administrative duties from Einstein.
 Einstein was traveling abroad when Adolf Hitler became Chancellor of Germany in January 1933, and Einstein did not return.
 He then became acting director of the KWIP, a position he held until 1946 or 1948, except for the period 1935–1939, when Peter Debye was director.
 In 1943, to avoid casualties to the personnel, the KWIP moved to Hechingen.
 It was at Hechingen that he wrote his book on the history of physics, Geschichte der Physik, which was eventually translated into seven other languages.